 - A jacket and clothes that can be layered as temperatures may vary

 - Closed-toe shoes for the work day.
 Shoes that you can throw away at the end of the week are even better.

 - Washcloths, if desired.
 They do not exist in Brazil.

-- Snacks such as nuts, or crackers and cheese, granola bars (water and soft drinks are provided)
+- Personal snacks such as nuts, or crackers and cheese, granola bars (water and soft drinks are provided)